Julien-Ama/P5-OpenFoodFactsIng/README.md

 This is a simple structure with only 3 tables.

-products: Major table where we store all the api data selected from OpenFoodFacts translated into "Json". it was built in "MyISAM" to promote the speed of reading and therefore the search for data.
+product: Major table where we store all the api data selected from OpenFoodFacts translated into "Json". it was built in "MyISAM" to promote the speed of reading and therefore the search for data.

-categorieProd: Same process as that of "products" but with only the "categories" of products.
+category: Same process as that of "product" but with only the "categories" of products.

-favori: Blank table that the user can fill with his favorite products (this will take the data from the "products" table)
+favorite: Blank table that the user can fill with his favorite products (this will take the data from the "product" table)